Is Greek yogurt healthy?

 Your weight will benefit, too.
 As our Pritikin dietitians point out, the more you stay away from fatty and/or dry foods (such as dried cereals), the quicker and more easily you’ll reach your weight-loss goals.

-A cup of Honey Bunches of Oats with nonfat milk tallies up 270 calories.
+A cup of honey oats cereal with nonfat milk tallies up 270 calories.
 A cup of plain nonfat Greek yogurt with fresh fruit is only about 150 calories.
 A deficit of 120 calories each day may not seem like much, but over the course of a year it could easily add up to a 12-pound deficit on you.

-But, oh, what Ben & Jerry’s can pack into each little 3½-ounce mini-cup of Greek Frozen Yogurt.
+But, oh, what this ice cream brand can pack into each little 3½-ounce mini-cup of Greek Frozen Yogurt.
 Who knew such a tiny so-called “healthy” dessert could ratchet up 3½ grams of heart-damaging saturated fat, not to mention 200 calories, plus other unhealthy things like egg yolks, salt, cream, and sugar?